ndungek/Credit-Card-Approval-Prediction/README.md

 # 1.2 Problem Statement

-The existing credit scoring methods rely on historical data and traditional financial metrics like debt-to-income ratios, face limitations in accurately predicting creditworthiness due to economic fluctuations.
-The introduction of machine learning algorithms has shown promise in enhancing credit scoring accuracy but lacks transparency in explaining acceptance or rejection decisions.
-As a result, there is a need to develop a credit scoring model that leverages both historical data and advanced machine learning techniques to improve prediction capabilities while providing transparent and interpretable results for customers and regulators.
-The objective is to create a reliable and transparent credit scoring system that effectively assesses the risk of issuing credit cards based on applicants' personal information, contributing to informed decision-making by financial institutions and ensuring fair treatment of applicants.
+Existing credit scoring methods based on historical data and traditional financial metrics face limitations in predicting creditworthiness accurately due to economic fluctuations.
+There is a need to develop a credit scoring model that leverages historical data and advanced machine learning techniques for better prediction while providing transparent results for customers and regulators.
+The goal is to create a reliable and transparent credit scoring system that informs decision-making and ensures fair treatment of applicants.

 The end user is the bank that will use this deployment in conjunction with their own to complement the credit scoring system